cedricbonhomme/newspipe/README.rst

 After installation, you will be able to connect with the email *root@pyAggr3g470r.localhost* and the password *password*.

+Vagrant
+'''''''

+It is possible to deploy pyAggr3g470r with Vagrant.
+More details :doc:`here </vagrant>`.

 Deploying the application on Heroku
 '''''''''''''''''''''''''''''''''''